Jana is a student of human nature, forever seeking the truth about the complex issues that face relationships, productivity and daily life.

 - The smell is difficult to remove from linen, curtains, and carpets.
 Properly cleaning or replacing such items is a huge expense and an additional financial loss for the business

-- Despite the best efforts of B&Bs to accommodate smokers, some people ignore the rules, smoke indoors and cause damages.
+- Despite the best efforts of B&Bs to accommodate smokers, some people ignore the rules, smoke indoors, and cause damages.
 Inns with a cigarette ban likely have a history with such individuals and justifiably got fed up.

-Why a Smoking Ban isn't Good for Business
+Smoking Bans Aren't Good for Business

 The B&B business is competitive.
-The fact that many people dream of owning their own business, love the hospitality industry and that there's no shortage of clients are just some of the reasons why the competition among owners keeps growing.
+The fact that many people dream of owning their own business, love the hospitality industry, and that there's no shortage of clients are just some of the reasons why the competition among owners keeps growing.

 Here are helpful tips to grow your business, while protecting the interests of both you and the client.